TOPIC: Parables Explained – The Ten Virgins Matthew 25:1

 And the foolish said to the wise, ‘Give us some of your oil, for our lamps are going out.’

 • Each person is responsible for their own relationship with God.
+If there is no oil, there is no Light.

 But the wise answered, saying, ‘No, lest there should not be enough for us and you; but go rather to those who sell, and buy for yourselves.’